Royals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Justin Steele (13-3) to the mound for his 23rd start this season.
+- The Cubs will hand the ball to Kyle Hendricks (4-6) for his 17th start of the season.

-- He has earned a quality start 13 times in 22 starts this season.
+- He has earned a quality start eight times in 16 starts this season.

-- Steele has pitched five or more innings in 10 straight games and will look to extend that streak.
+- Hendricks has two starts in a row of five innings or more.

-- In 22 appearances this season, he has finished five without allowing an earned run.
+- In 16 appearances this season, he has finished one without allowing an earned run.

 |Opponent